Marvellousz/Caterpillar/README.md

 We would like to thank Caterpillar for organizing the hackathon and providing this incredible opportunity.
 Special thanks to our team members and all the participants for their collaboration and innovation.

----

-Feel free to customize this README to better fit your project details.